Settlement movement

-The settlement movement was a reformist social movement that began in the 1880s and peaked around the 1920s in United Kingdom and the United States.
-Its goal was to bring the rich and the poor of society together in both physical proximity and social interconnectedness.
-Its main object was the establishment of "settlement houses" in poor urban areas, in which volunteer middle-class "settlement workers" would live, hoping to share knowledge and culture with, and alleviate the poverty of, their low-income neighbors.
+The settlement movement was a reformist social movement that began in the 1880s and peaked around the 1920s in the United Kingdom and the United States.
+Its main object was the establishment of settlement houses in poor urban areas, in which volunteer middle-class "settlement workers" would live, hoping to share knowledge and culture with, and alleviate the poverty of, their low-income neighbors.
 The settlement houses provided services such as daycare, English classes, and healthcare to improve the lives of the poor in these areas.
-The most famous settlement house of the time was Hull House, founded by Jane Addams and Ellen Starr.
+The settlement movement also spawned educational/reform movements.
+Both in the United Kingdom and the United States, settlement workers worked to develop a unique activist form of sociology known as Settlement Sociology.
+This science of the social movement is neglected in the history of sociology in favor of a teaching-, theory- and research university–based model.